Recently updated on November 4th, 2022 at 08:12 am

 And when people thought there was nothing more to be created about this famous international dish that has been continuously created for 150 years, Vietnamese people still keep coming up with feverish versions.
 The latest one must mention the dragon fruit bread version.

-From the bread made to rescue dragon fruit during the epidemic season, this bread was so successful that it caused the Vietnamese to line up waiting to buy it; The world is eagerly and online, people are racing to tinker with the recipe to make a fragrant pink bread.
+From the bread made to rescue dragon fruit during the epidemic season, this bread was so successful that it caused the Vietnamese to line up waiting to buy it; The world is eager and online, and people are racing to tinker with the recipe to make a fragrant pink bread.

 Over 150 years of appearing in Vietnam, whether old or new, bread variations have never disappointed culinary enthusiasts.
-Above all, these inventions also show how much Vietnamese people love bread, and how open they can be.
+Above all, these inventions also show how many Vietnamese people love bread, and how open it can be.